Have you just bought or taken over a new property or are you looking to diversify income streams on an existing business?

 - The venue must have no recent or ongoing religious connections

 - The venue must be readily available for use by the public for civil ceremonies

-- The venue must have undertaken thorough health & safety and fire risk assessments and dealt satisfactorily with any findings
+- The venue must have undertaken thorough health and safety and fire risk assessments and dealt satisfactorily with any findings

 - The venue must be available at all reasonable times for inspection by the local authority

 - Each licence instalment lasts for 3 years

 We can only accept an application to license a venue from the owner, trustee or an authorised person from that venue.

 How to apply

 Please let us know if you are interested in Licensing a venue by either calling 0300 1234 181 (option 3) or email AV.Licensing@cornwall.gov.uk.